 In light of the intent and design of Form 8850 to protect and assist employers, those who remain reluctant to use it to inform their hiring decisions ultimately fail to maximize their available WOTC credits.
 What’s more, the perceived risk that accounts for these lost savings opportunities is only a myth.
 The perception that the Work Opportunity Tax Credit is plagued by potential hiring discrimination violations is one that has too often prevented employers from effectively utilizing WOTC Form 8850 and maximizing their associated credits.

 So, the next time that fear of inadvertently engaging in hiring discrimination threatens to come between employers and hiring credits, they are encouraged to remember that protections were built into the form itself to allow employers to take full advantage of available WOTC credits without fear of discrimination.

 Overcoming WOTC Misconceptions

-The hiring and onboarding of employees is often a time consuming procedure for both applicants and employers.
+The hiring and onboarding of employees is often a time-consuming procedure for both applicants and employers.
 Tax-credit screening, document collection, background checks, and employment verification are all components that take up a lot of time and resources.
-However, all of this together with the possibility of employee discrimination can be solved with today’s technology.
+However, all of this together with the possibility of employment discrimination can be solved with today’s technology.
 Adopting an automated WOTC process can save time and money while increasing employers’ ability to benefit from this tax incentive.

 Editor’s Note: This post has been updated for accuracy and comprehensiveness.